 It’s that time of year again!
 Grills back in the garage (oh, who are we kidding, we Minnesotans use our grills year-long!), roasting pans back in the oven!
-I roast everything in the fall and winter months, like I grill everything in the summer.
+I roast everything in the fall and winter months like I grill everything in the summer.
 Veggies, fruit, desserts one-pan dishes, just everything.
-With back to school, sports, work and busy evenings, it’s so nice to have things on hand like this Roasted Turkey Breast that can be modified for any dish, any craving and any flavor profile.
+With back to school, sports, work, and busy evenings, it’s so nice to have things on hand like this Roasted Turkey Breast that can be modified for any dish, any craving, and any flavor profile.

 p.s.
 I use the same method for Roast Chicken Breasts, just a little less time in the oven.
-Of course you can add any extra flavoring you want, but I keep it simple for my roasts, and add other flavors later.
+Of course, you can add any extra flavoring you want, but I keep it simple for my roasts and add other flavors later.

 Roasted Turkey Breast

-- 1 2.5-6 lb.
-Turkey Breast (either single or double) (bone-in, skin-on)
+- 1 2.5-6 lb. turkey breast (either single or double) (bone-in, skin-on)

-- 1 tablespoon olive oil
+- 2 tablespoons olive oil

-- 1 teaspoon kosher salt
+- 1 tablespoon kosher salt

 - Measure out the salt, pepper into a small bowl and oil into another (reason being, you don’t want to have to grab the salt or pepper grinder with oily, turkey hands.)
-Place a rack on a sheet pan (jelly roll style pan) this helps distribute the heat around the turkey breast.
+Place a rack on the pan (this helps distribute the heat around the turkey breast).

-Place the turkey on the rack, and slip your hands between the skin and flesh, this is so you can get the salt and pepper directly on the meat.
+- Place the turkey on the rack, and slip your hands between the skin and flesh, this is so you can get the salt and pepper directly on the meat.
 Rub the oil, salt and pepper all over the turkey, don’t forget the other side and under that skin.
 Also, be sure to wash your hands very well, before and after this step.

-Place the turkey in the oven, and close it quick.
+- Place the turkey in the oven, and close it quick.
 Turn the oven down to 350º.
-Hopefully you have an instant read thermometer so you can check it after about 40 minutes.
+Hopefully, you have an instant-read thermometer so you can check it after about 40 minutes.
 Internal temp (not touching the bone) should ready around 160 degrees.
 About 50 minutes to an hour.
 The skin will be nice and golden brown.

-Let cool for 15-20 minutes before removing from the bone and carving/chopping/shredding for any other dishes.
+- Let cool for 20-30 minutes before removing from the bone and carving/chopping/shredding for any other dishes.